luciamartinf/TFM/DataAnalysisR/README.md

 - An R script
 - The generated html report
 - A folder with the differential functional abundance file results.

+The R packages required and respective install commands are described in the R scripts.